Banner

 Running 68K software

-Emulating “legacy software” when a new computer architecture was introduced was nothing new.
-IBM did it in 1964 in order for its then new System/360 to run programs written for the IBM 1401.
-The downside is that emulating another CPU is very intensive and emulated programs run slower than it would on its original processor.
-A tricky problem for Apple: who would buy a brand new and expensive Macintosh only to discover that his programs run slower?
+Emulating legacy software when introducing a new computer architecture was nothing new.
+IBM had already done it in 1964 so that its new System/360 could run programs written for the IBM 1401.
+The downside, however, is that emulating another CPU is computationally intensive, and programs typically run more slowly than on the original processor.
+A tricky problem for Apple: who would buy a brand new and expensive Macintosh only to find their programs running more slowly?

-Fortunately, Apple did not start from a blank sheet.
-When it was clear that the 68000 was losing steam, Apple explored ways to use a RISC processor in a Mac OS machine, more -than a year prior to the AIM alliance announcement.
+However, Apple did not start from scratch.
+Once it became clear that the 68000 was losing steam, Apple began exploring ways to use a RISC processor in a Mac OS machine—more than a year before the AIM alliance was announced.

-At first Apple tried to run an AMD 29000 alongside the 68000, both sharing memory, in order to accelerate parts of the OS that were heavily used by every application.
-Running Quickdraw and the Toolbox on the RISC chip would dramatically accelerate the system.
-Indeed, according to the “80/20 rule”, most programs spent around 80% of their time executing 20% of the code, mainly those libraries.
+At first, Apple tried running an AMD 29000 alongside the 68000, with both sharing memory, in order to accelerate parts of the OS that were heavily used by every application.
+Running QuickDraw and the Toolbox on the RISC chip promised to dramatically accelerate the system.
+According to the well-known “80/20 rule,” most programs spent around 80% of their time executing just 20% of the code—mainly those libraries.

-The research team considered other RISC alternatives and finally settled on the Motorola 88000.
-A machine was even prototyped with an 88100 CPU plus two 88200 cache MMU units, plugged into the case of a Macintosh LC.
-It could boot and run the Macintosh ROM unmodified on an emulator written by Gary Davidian, as a single-person project.
+The research team also considered other RISC options before finally settling on the Motorola 88000.
+A prototype machine was even built, housing an 88100 CPU paired with two 88200 cache/MMU units inside the case of a Macintosh LC.
+Remarkably, it could boot and run the Macintosh ROM unmodified, using an emulator written by Gary Davidian as a one-person project.

 The prototype of a Macintosh based on an 88100 The prototype of a Macintosh based on an 88100 (Source: computerhistory.org)

 But at the time of the announcement, there was no PowerPC yet to develop on.
-So the newly formed team developed on RS/6000 computers then got a “RSC”, a one chip POWER CPU, development board that could be plugged into a Mac.
-And finally around September 1992, a proper PowerPC 601.
+So the newly formed team developed on RS/6000 computers, then received an “RSC,” a one-chip POWER CPU development board that could be plugged into a Mac.
+Finally, around September 1992, they obtained a proper PowerPC 601.
 Thanks to all the work done for the 88000, the emulator running on the PowerPC could be developed quickly and was even better.

 Running legacy code on System 7

 The emulator could simulate the user space of a 68LC040 plus the exception stack frames of a 68020.
-The Motorola floating point was not emulated as 80-bit floats could not be directly manipulated by the PowerPC FPU, and even 32-bit and 64-bit floats did not behave exactly the same on both processors.
-But this was not very important because, in 1994, very few applications made use of the FPU.
-Those which did were professional and domain specific programs that were natural candidates to be rewritten for the PowerPC to benefit from its performance.
-Furthermore, many other existing Mac applications performed their floating point calculus using the SANE (Standard Apple Numerics Environment) library, which was optimized for the PowerPC and ran better in the emulator than on a 68040 Macintosh.
+The Motorola floating-point unit was not emulated, as 80-bit floats could not be directly manipulated by the PowerPC FPU, and even 32-bit and 64-bit floats did not behave exactly the same on both processors.
+This was not critical, because in 1994 very few applications made use of the FPU.
+Those that did were professional, domain-specific programs that were natural candidates to be rewritten for the PowerPC to benefit from its performance.
+Furthermore, many existing Mac applications performed their floating-point calculations using the SANE (Standard Apple Numerics Environment) library, which was optimized for the PowerPC and ran better in the emulator than on a 68040 Macintosh.

-So with the new architecture, the System team had the following goals:
+With the new architecture, the System team set the following goals:

-• Execute legacy 68000 with excellent compatibility and good enough performance,
+• Execute legacy 68000 code with excellent compatibility and adequate performance

-• Run new applications, some libraries and part of the system natively for the PowerPC
+• Run new applications, some libraries, and parts of the system natively on the PowerPC

-The PowerPC version of System 7 was re-architectured around a NanoKernel and the tightly coupled 68000 emulator.
-The NanoKernel was responsible for the low level stuff requiring PowerPC native code.
-The 68K emulator would of course run all non-native code.
-In order to make it as fast as possible, the NanoKernel itself was optimized to serve the emulator very quickly for specific but common scenarios such as when a 68K application did a system call that would trigger its equivalent in the NanoKernel.
+The PowerPC version of System 7 was re-architected around a NanoKernel and the tightly coupled 68K emulator.
+The NanoKernel was responsible for low-level operations requiring PowerPC native code, while the 68K emulator ran all non-native code.
+To maximize performance, the NanoKernel itself was optimized to serve the emulator quickly in specific but common scenarios, such as when a 68K application performed a system call that triggered its equivalent in the NanoKernel.

-When the first PowerPC machines shipped with the new System 7.1.2, most of the System 7 itself was not ported to PowerPC and was still running 68K code.
-In order to make disparate PowerPC code and 68K code work together, Apple introduced the Mixed Mode Manager.
-It allowed functions in the PowerPC ISA to call functions in the 68K ISA and vice versa.
-Which was not a small achievement, as the 68K calling convention depended on the programming language used.
+When the first PowerPC machines shipped with System 7.1.2, most of the System 7 code was still running as 68K code.
+To make PowerPC and 68K code interoperate, Apple introduced the Mixed Mode Manager, which allowed functions in the PowerPC ISA to call functions in the 68K ISA and vice versa.
+This was a significant achievement, as the 68K calling convention depended on the programming language used.
 This was obviously costly.
-That is why some programs could pay a heavy price when going, from instance from a native function to a System function still in 68k then maybe to another System function ported to PowerPC and so on…
+Consequently, some programs could incur substantial overhead when, for instance, calling from a native function to a system function still in 68K, then to another system function ported to PowerPC, and so on.

 Architecture of the System Software Architecture of the System Software

-For performance reasons, Apple was incited to port more and more functions to PowerPC in each Mac OS release.
-We can guess that the goal of having a 100% PowerPC Mac OS was achieved around October 1998, when Mac OS 8.5 was the first to require a PowerPC to run.
+For performance reasons, Apple was driven to port an increasing number of functions to PowerPC in each Mac OS release.
+The goal of a fully PowerPC Mac OS was likely achieved around October 1998, when Mac OS 8.5 became the first version to require a PowerPC processor.

-Furthermore, the emulator itself, and with it the ability to run 68K code, became better and faster with each “classical” Mac OS version and was present until the very last version: Mac OS 9.2.2.
+Furthermore, the emulator, and with it the ability to run 68K code, improved with each classic Mac OS release and remained present until the final version, Mac OS 9.2.2.

 Performance